CDL Delivery Driver - MyNorth.com

 If a career with an organization that rewards performance and provides a stable and supportive environment for its associates nationwide sounds good to you, Ferguson may just be the place for you.
 Our people are our biggest asset and share a common passion for customer service, which has helped shape us into the industry leader we are today.

-Ferguson is currently seeking the right individual to fill an immediate need for a Class B CDL Driver at our Petoskey, MI location..
+Ferguson is currently seeking the right individual to fill an immediate need for a Class B CDL Driver at our Traverse City, MI location..
 If you have familiarity and experience with warehousing, shipping, receiving, or delivery coupled with a commitment to great customer service, this is the position for you!

 Responsibilities